 Cardio is magic for constipation because it stimulates the gut while helping move digested food through your system.
 Aerobic exercise increases blood flow to all of your muscles (including those in the digestive system) while helping to diversify the microbes in your gut.

-Here are a few cardio exercises that are particularly effective at preventing constipation:
+Here are a few cardio exercises to relieve constipation immediately:

 Jump Squats